lean-mind/sustainable-coding-training-course/template-engine-kata/README.md

 ## The Problem

-We want to recreate a templating library which replaces certain marked text using a predefined dictionary.
-We will give two different inputs to this component: the template text and the dictionary.
+Develop a templating library which replaces certain marked text using a dictionary of variables.
+The function takes two arguments,
+the template text and the dictionary.
 Expecting that the output will be the replaced text.